-How to Create the Ultimate Backyard BBQ Vibe, According to a Pro Party Planner
+How to Create the Ultimate Backyard BBQ Party

-Remember that dinner party you meant to throw last May?
-Right around the time when the sun came out and the world shut down?
+Remember that dinner party you meant to throw last summer but didn't?
 Well, a mere 12 months later, it’s looking like that moment has arrived.
 Congratulations, your time is now.
 Which is to say: Stakes are high (no pressure).

 Here’s the upshot, though: After you break the seal, we fully expect you’ll keep on throwing al fresco ragers.
 It’s all about the long game.
-“This summer, I just plan to smell like bonfire permanently.
-There’s nothing more nourishing,” says Alexis Schwartz, founder and director of roving natural wine fest “Thirsty Thirsty”.
-And as both a professional party planner, and a wine and food impresario, she’s got ample hosting secrets to help ensure that your friends will still like you after your ice-breaker soiree.
+To help you pull it off, we tapped Alexis Schwartz, a professional party planner and a wine and food impresario, who's got ample hosting secrets to ensure that your friends will still like you after your ice-breaker soiree.

 In the realm of food and drink, Schwartz is something of an alpha.
 Beyond her string of food-forward soirees, she also hosts a wine club (eponymously titled Thirsty Thirsty), and pens a corresponding newsletter.
-But whether you’re planning on opting for a bathtub full of White Claws or a roster of fine wine pairings, her advice remains sound.
+But whether you’re planning on opting for a bathtub full of canned beverages or a roster of fine wine pairings, her advice remains sound.
 “I keep all the wine bottles on a table or stoop step for self-service, but I keep an extra special bottle in my hand,” she says.
 Naturally, one of the great pleasures of hosting is refilling folks’ glasses.
 But for the most part, people will want to help themselves.
 So, make sure there’s plentiful ice, accessible booze, bottle openers of all kinds, and for non-drinkers or pregnant friends, a solid non-alcoholic option.
 “A great dinner party will always include non-alcoholic beverage options.
-Simplest is filtered water or big bottles of Topo Chico,” she says.
+Simplest is filtered water,” she says.
 Plus, it goes without saying that, whether you’re on the wine train or not, hydration is a positive.

 In any case, whether or not you intend to stick to the Alexis Schwartz bible on al fresco etiquette, we can certainly still help you out on the product front.
-Ahead, with Schwartz’s aid, we’ve compiled a roster of your backyard BBQ must-haves, from outdoor lanterns and non-alcoholic aperitifs to industrial coolers, and even grills.
+Ahead, with Schwartz’s aid, we’ve compiled a roster of your backyard BBQ must-haves, from outdoor lanterns to industrial coolers and even grills.

 Not only will a kitschy set of Polaroids memorialize your garden party as 17x more charming than it actually was, but keeping one of these around will do some good work to discourage the limitless use of phone cameras (the hallmark of a good party is the accidental absence of cell phones).

-Naturally, a party without music is sacrilegious, so make sure you’ve got an outdoor music set-up worthy of your celebration.
-In our humble opinion, Sonos is the creme de la creme when it comes to sound quality, so why not give their brand new portable speaker a go?
+Naturally, a party without music is sacrilegious, so make sure you’ve got an outdoor music setup worthy of your celebration.
+In our humble opinion, Sonos is the creme de la creme when it comes to sound quality, so why not give its portable speaker a go?
 Just be judicious with your licensing of the proverbial aux chord.

-It’s cool if this isn’t the Catalina Wine Mixer.
-Everyone loves a cold beer.
-Except for your friends with gluten allergies.
-So pack this retro Igloo brand cooler with ice and potable, canned goods, then position her front and center.
-Oh, and if you’re venturing elsewhere for your get together,this picnic basket-style, transportable container will feel like a real game changer.
+Everyone loves a cold one (except for your friends with gluten allergies).
+So, pack this retro Igloo brand cooler with ice and portable, canned goods, then position her front and center.
+Oh, and if you’re venturing elsewhere for your get together,this picnic-basket-style, transportable container will feel like a real game changer.